-The effective tax rates of the Group for the financial year ended 31 March 2015 and 2014 were 15.0% and 15.9% respectively.
+The effective tax rates of the Group for the financial years ended 31 March 2016 and 2015 were 16.9% and 15.0% respectively.
 These were in line with the standard profits tax rate of 16.5% which was applicable to companies incorporated in Hong Kong, the Group's major place of operation.